 - 2 ounces vegetable oil for the pan

-- ½ yellow onion large, peeled, minced
+- 1 yellow onion medium-sized, peeled, minced

-- 1 to mato large, peeled, minced
+- 1 tomato large, peeled, minced

 Filling: